Sunday, March 23, 2025

 STUDENT: How did you make sure your film connects with that audience?

 TEACHER: A big part of audience engagement comes from visuals and sound.
 Like how Euphoria uses a purple color scheme to create a dreamlike feeling, I used deep reds and shadows to show intensity and exhaustion.
-Red represents passion and danger, both of which play a role in Triana’s story.
+Red represents passion and danger, which both play a role in Triana’s story.

 I also used editing to build tension.
 In my blog, I explained how quick cuts of the flamenco shoes, the red skirt, and the dance studio create an intense rhythm.
 Instead of using traditional music, I let the sound of the cane drive the pace.
 The silence between hits makes the audience feel uneasy, which fits the psychological thriller genre.